 Through July 24, the Dublin Arts Council presents an exhibition showcasing the places this artist loves best, from destinations out west to those in her own backyard.

 The Toledo Museum of Art spotlights the artist’s colorful and thought-provoking works in an upcoming fall exhibition

 On June 23, the museum began welcoming visitors back.
 Check out these 10 exhibitions you can see between now and next summer.

 Home + Garden

 Turn your backyard into an eco-friendly oasis by following these recommendations from landscape architect and author Alan Branhagen.

-Micah Roberts’ stylish line celebrates our Great Lake with a portion of sales going to help keep it clean.
+Micah Roberts’ stylish line of clothing and accessories celebrates our Great Lake with a portion of sales going to help keep it clean.

-This Cincinnati jewelry-maker finds vibrant inspiration from the blooms around her.
+This Cincinnati maker finds vibrant inspiration from the blooms around her.

 This Columbus duo runs a shop and studio to offer handcrafted jewelry and other gifts, as well as workshops for couples to create one-of-a-kind wedding rings.